easypanel-io/website/docs/05-templates/weblate/index.md

 ## Benefits

-- Continuous Localization: Weblate provides a web-based interface for continuous localization, allowing for easy and efficient translation of content.
+- Efficient Localization: Weblate is a web-based continuous localization system that allows you to easily translate and manage your software projects.
+With Weblate, you can streamline the localization process and ensure that your app is available in multiple languages.
+- Collaborative Translation: Weblate enables collaboration among translators, making it easy for multiple contributors to work on translations simultaneously.
+This helps to speed up the translation process and ensures high-quality translations.
-- Version Control Integration: Weblate integrates with version control systems like Git, Mercurial, and Subversion, making it easy to manage translations alongside code.
+- Version Control Integration: Weblate seamlessly integrates with version control systems like Git, allowing you to manage translations directly from your code repository.
+This simplifies the workflow and ensures that translations are always in sync with the latest code changes.
-- REST API and Client Libraries: Weblate provides a REST API and client libraries for various programming languages, enabling developers to integrate translation workflows into their applications.

 ## Features

-- Registration and User Profile: Users can register and create profiles in Weblate, allowing for personalized translation experiences.
-- Translating Using Weblate: Weblate provides a user-friendly interface for translating content, with features like translation memory, glossary, and automatic suggestions.
-- Downloading and Uploading Translations: Translations can be easily downloaded and uploaded in various formats, making it convenient to work with external translation tools.
-- Version Control Integration: Weblate integrates with popular version control systems, allowing for seamless translation management alongside code repositories.
-- Configuration and Customization: Weblate can be configured and customized to fit the specific needs of translation projects, including access control, language definitions, and add-ons.
-- Translation Workflows: Weblate supports various translation workflows, including single-language projects, multi-language projects, and collaborative translation.
+- Web-Based Interface: Weblate provides a user-friendly web-based interface that allows you to easily manage your translation projects.
+You can add new languages, import and export translations, and track the progress of translations.
+- Glossary and Translation Memory: Weblate includes features like glossary and translation memory, which help to improve translation consistency and efficiency.
+The glossary allows you to define and manage a list of terms and their translations, while the translation memory suggests previously translated segments for reuse.
+- Automatic Checks and Fixups: Weblate automatically checks translations for common errors and inconsistencies, such as missing placeholders or incorrect formatting.
+It also provides fixup suggestions to help translators correct these issues quickly.

 ## Links